 Why do you need Refeeds with PSMF?

 If you’ve ever been in a caloric deficit for too long, you are all too familiar with the fact that they aren’t fun.
 When doing the psmf diet, you are well aware the caloric deficits that it requires.
 The concept of cutting calories to lose weight is as basic as it gets (less in, more out, greater loss).
 But, while on a cut, you are also aware of the fact that once you reach a certain threshold (the lower calorie levels) that your body isn’t going to work as efficiently and the metabolism naturally slows down as a means to prevent the body from going into starvation mode.
-This is where the beautiful concept of the psmf refeed day comes into play.
+This is where the beautiful concept of refeeds comes into play.
 Yes, that one day where you basically “refeed” your body, from having been in a deficit for so long.
-Not only will this restart the metabolism and help you lose more, but will also help you deal with the monotony of broccoli and chicken breast with brown rice each night for dinner as well.
+Not only will this restart the metabolism and help you lose more, but will also help you break up your meals for tastier options.

 What is a refeed?

-As the name implies, this is where you are giving the body back (refeeding it) a few of those calories you have cut throughout the course of a week (ten days, or other period of time).
+As the name implies, refeeds are where you are giving the body back (refeeding it) a few of those calories you have cut throughout the course of a week (ten days, or other period of time).
 You are basically increasing caloric intake for the day, and focusing on giving your body more carbs (not fat intake), in order to replenish the lost energy it is experiencing.

 In the simplest terms, a refeed day is one which you are eating more calories than you have allowed yourself on the days you are cutting.
 If this sounds like a crazy cheat day you’ve had in the past, it is, but it also isn’t.
 Unlike a cheat day, you aren’t eating as much as you can possibly stuff down your face from the moment you wake up till you fall asleep.
 Instead, you are focusing on replenishing your body with carbs (as a source of fuel), while eating foods you enjoy (concept of the cheat day), in order to help regulate the metabolism, and in order to effectively make your cutting period a little less dull.